NOTICE!

 N/A

 The Grand Prix finishes in Metal City, now under the time and weather conditions of Team Sonic’s intro during the first scene of Sonic Riders: Zero Gravity.
 In spite of Jet’s entitlement, Tails makes the selfless choice to give him their trophy, one of the Arcs of the Cosmos, as he knows they’re the keys to the Babylon Gardens.
 This takes Jet aback, who leaves on unexpectedly positive terms with Team Sonic.
 Sonic isn’t bothered by this, claiming all his friends filling the bleachers are where the gold is at.
 Following an ’80s sitcom freeze frame of all three, the scene switches to Merlina rummaging around for another flower where a grassland and desert meet… until, surprise surprise, Shahra approaches from the desert, and like the flowers, a much-needed friendship is in bloom.
-The song associated with this ending—the true ending of my Sonic timeline—is “Good to Sea”, one of Pinback’s most popular numbers, from Autumn of the Seraphs.
+The song associated with this ending—the true ending of my Sonic timeline—is “Good to Sea”, one of Pinback’s most popular numbers and one of the best goodbye songs in general, from Autumn of the Seraphs.
 Hey, if you wanna work a game like Unleashed or Colors into this timeline, go right ahead.
 I won’t force you to close the book here, but lord knows I have.
+Maybe, I’ll write short and comedic “pocket adventures” without continuity.
+Maybe.
+But I’m in over my head with other things now.

 Leave a Reply